VenmoGuide.com - Beginner's Guide to Venmo

 1. Failed Transaction

 Failed transactions are the most common reason behind frozen Venmo accounts.
-If you’ve attempted to make a transfer without having enough funds in your account, Venmo will process the transfer but will put your account on frozen until you pay back the amount of money you owe.
+If you’ve attempted to make a transfer without having enough funds in your account, Venmo will process the transfer but will put your account on freeze until you pay back the amount of money you owe.
 Here’s what you should do in case of a failed transaction:

 • Go to venmo.com/addfunds.